 In this article, we describe flea beetles and the damage they cause and share advice to help you deal with them.

 Why Are These Small Black Bugs Called Flea Beetles?

-These pests are not related to fleas in any way, but they do have one similarity.
+These little black bugs on plants are unrelated to fleas in any way, but they have one similarity.

 Like their namesake, these small, shiny black beetles have powerful back legs, allowing them to cover a lot of space in a single hop.